SyncFree/adpreplic/readme.txt

 The docs directory contains all the documentation releted to this work, including the javadoc like documentation under docs/doc.

 The source code is Erlang and it is located in the src directory.
-The Strategy files should have the name starting with strategy_, e.g. strategy_adprep.erl, and the name for the replication files should start with replica_.
+The Strategies and strategy layer files should have the name starting with strategy_, e.g. strategy_adprep.erl, and the name for the replication layer files should start with replica_.